iluvjava/Maths/Notebook 2.0 obsidian/META NOTES.md

 - These files:
 	- [Finite Dimensional Normed Space](MATH%20601%20Functional%20Analysis/Functional%20Spaces/Finite%20Dimensional%20Normed%20Space.md), contains some theorems and statements that are generalized to, Banach and Metric spaces, separate them to different files.
-		- There is one lemma, the Rietz Lemma, which is about Banach space in general.
+		- There is one lemma, the Rietz Lemma, which is about Banach space in general, take that out to [Banach Space Introduction](MATH%20601%20Functional%20Analysis/Functional%20Spaces/Banach%20Space%20Introduction.md) or somewhere better.
 		- There is one theorem about compactness and continuous mapping, it's for metric space and continuous mapping.
-	- Try remaking [Continuous Linear Transform](MATH%20601%20Functional%20Analysis/Continuous%20Linear%20Transform.md), with finite dimensional space.
+	- Fill up the file [Continuous Linear Transform](MATH%20601%20Functional%20Analysis/Continuous%20Linear%20Transform.md), with the correct information.

 # **Important Tasks about the Notes**
+- Fill up [Functional Analysis Central Hub](MATH%20601%20Functional%20Analysis/Functional%20Analysis%20Central%20Hub.md) for wrapping up elementary materials in this course.

 # **Tasks to Do about the Notes**